Troubleshoot platform issues for Azure Arc-enabled Kubernetes clusters

 Resource provisioning failed/Service timeout error

 If you see these errors, check Azure status to see if there are any active events impacting the status of the Azure Arc-enabled Kubernetes service.
-If so, wait until the service event has been resolved, then try onboarding again after deleting the existing connected cluster resource.
-If there are no service events, and you continue to face issues while onboarding, open a support ticket so we can investigate the problem.
+If so, wait until the service event is resolved, then try onboarding again after deleting the existing connected cluster resource.
+If there are no service events, and you continue to face issues while onboarding, open a support request so we can investigate the problem.

 Overage claims error